 - Deepen an understanding of today’s complex world in relation to cultural, social, political and global contexts

 - Improve intercultural, social and academic oral communication skills

 - Learn how to engage in a Q & A sessions

 - Improve use of eye contact, posture, gestures and voice (including pronunciation)

 - Learn to respect various points of view

 To widen students’ horizons, content experts from various fields, including professors, researchers, graduate students, business professionals and local leaders, will offer a weekly lecture series on Fridays.
 These lectures will be followed by discussion sections where UC Davis student assistants will lead small group discussions to enhance students’ understanding of the lectures.

-- 4 Discussion Sessions with UC Davis Student Assistants (4 hours/synchronous embedded in Global Awareness through SDG)
+- 4 Discussion Sessions with UC Davis Student Assistants (8 hours/synchronous embedded in Hot Topics in Culture and Intercultural Communication Skills)